Orlando

 If you travel (as 80% of adults do these days), you may wish to consider purchasing a Travel Protection Plan.
 This affordable assurance policy provides you with lifetime cover for funeral costs should you happen to pass away 75 miles or more away from your home in Orlando.

-The plan costs just $450 for an individual or $875 for a couple and will cover all costs for a cremation at the place of death or returning the deceased home.
+The plan costs $450 for an individual or $875 for a couple and covers all costs for a cremation at the place of death or for returning the deceased home.
 The cover is worldwide.
-It can also serve as an extremely beneficial plan to have if you spend part of the year in Florida as a snowbird of retiree.
+It can also serve as an extremely beneficial plan to have if you spend part of the year in Florida as a snowbird or retiree.

 Funeral transportation cover